UPocek/Cruise/cruise-rides/README.md

 ### Features:

 1. Script will drive around all 'FREE' vehicles
-1. After ride was requested selected vehicle will drive towards pickup location
+1. After ride was requested selected vehicle will change status to 'INRIDE' and drive towards pickup location
 1. When vehicle arrives at departure location it will be redirected to destination location and it will drive itself towards it
-1. After vehicle arrives at destination location will will switch to status 'FREE' and start circle again
+1. After vehicle arrives at destination location it will switch to status 'FREE' and start cycle again

+### Notes:

+1. Packages `uvloop` and `watchfiles` are not required for running server on windoows